-At WorldPride 2021, there will be plenty of opportunities to show your pride!
-Hundreds of thousands of people from near and far will join us in Copenhagen and Malmö to celebrate our community and pave the way to a more equal and inclusive world.
+Thousands of people from near and far joined us in Copenhagen and Malmö to celebrate our community and pave the way to a more equal and inclusive world.

-WorldPride in Copenhagen 2021 will be a celebration of equality, arts and human rights proudly hosted by Copenhagen Pride in collaboration with Malmö Pride.
+WorldPride in Copenhagen 2021 was a celebration of equality, arts and human rights proudly hosted by Copenhagen Pride in collaboration with Malmö Pride.

 The Pride March